shogo54/hackerrank-java/README.md

 # HackerRank Java

-This is the list of my accepted HackerRank solutions for Problem Solving section, solved in Java8.
+This is the list of my accepted HackerRank solutions for the Problem Solving section, solved in Java8.

 ## How to Use the List